 Click New Schedule in the menu on the right side of your Dashboard.
-You will be directed to the New Schedule Wizard where you can select the correct default settings for your schedule.
+You will be directed to the New Schedule Wizard where you can select the correct default settings for your appointment schedule.

 You first need to create a separate resource schedule containing the availability of the teachers.
-A resource schedule (which allows people to book one-on-one time with a person, item or specific space) is the ideal schedule for scheduling teachers’ time so that they don not have two appointments that overlap.
+A resource schedule (which allows people to book one-on-one time with a person, item or specific space) is the ideal schedule for scheduling teachers’ time so that they do not have two appointments that overlap.

 After selecting Resource schedule, select Booking or reservation system, which requires clients to sign up to make a booking.
 Then opt for More than one to add multiple resources.
 For this tutorial, add “Any teacher”, “Maurice” and “Michelle”.

 Next, name the schedule “Teachers”.
 Make sure the time constraints are set according to the times you would like to have for your service schedule.

-You are now ready to return to your Dashboard to set up your service schedule.
+You are now ready to return to your Dashboard to set up your appointment schedule.
 Click the New Schedule on the right side of your screen.
-Since the availability of the language lessons relies on the availability of teachers from a separate resource schedule, select Service schedule from the list of options.
+Since the availability of the language lessons relies on the availability of teachers from the separate resource schedule, select Service schedule from the list of options.

 Name your schedule

-The title you give to your schedule in combination with your account name forms the URL that your clients will see in their browser when they use your schedule.
+The title you give to your appointment schedule in combination with your account name forms the URL that your clients will see in their browser when they use your schedule.
 Provide a short but descriptive name for the schedule.

 You can always change it (as well as your account name) later.
 Note that if you do so, the schedule’s web address will change accordingly and you will need to inform your users.
 For this example, enter “Conversation lessons” and click Next.

 List your services and connect resources